 Diagnosis of Uveodermatologic Syndrome in Dogs

-With every trip to the veterinarian you will need to provide the veterinarian with your dog’s complete medical history along with a detailing of any abnormal behavior and appetite changes.
-When uveodermatologic is suspected your veterinarian will also need to know whether your dog has been treated for fleas and ticks, if you found ticks on your dog’s body, and whether your dog has been to dog parks or a dog day care facility where they would have been exposed to a lot of other dogs.
+With every trip to the veterinarian, you will need to provide the veterinarian with your dog’s complete medical history along with any abnormal behavior and appetite changes.
+When uveodermatologic is suspected, your veterinarian will also need to know whether your dog has been treated for fleas and ticks if you found ticks on your dog’s body, and whether your dog has been to dog parks or a dog daycare facility where they would have been exposed to a lot of other dogs.

-Will likely want to give your dog a complete exam including, weight, body temperature, and blood pressure along with a cursory eye exam.
-The veterinarian may also want to perform blood tests (complete blood count and blood chemical level), fine needle biopsy, urinalysis, and probably a fecal exam.
-The veterinarian will also do x-rays and CT scans in order to rule out signs of cancer.
+You wYou will likely want to give your dog a complete exam, including weight, body temperature, blood pressure, and a cursory eye exam.
+The veterinarian may also want to perform blood tests (total blood count and blood chemical level), fine needle biopsy, urinalysis, and probably a fecal exam.
+The veterinarian will also do X-rays and CT scans to rule out cancer signs.

 At this point…